Game 2 Box Score

 Hot bats and outstanding pitching paved the way for an 11-1 victory for Linfield (19-7, 15-5 NWC) in the first act of the twinbill.

-Linfield responded in its half of the first, plating two runs thanks to back-to-back RBI singles from Zach Boskovich and Nate McClellan (Jr., Shoreline, Wash.).
+Linfield responded in its half of the first, plating two runs thanks to back-to-back RBI singles from Zach Boskovich and Nate McClellan (Sr., Shoreline, Wash.).

-After a shutdown second inning from Larson, Linfield capitalized again in the second, this time on an RBI triple from Tim Wilson (Jr., Redmond, Wash.) followed by an RBI single by Jordan Harlow (Sr., Baker City, Ore.).
+After a shutdown second inning from Larson, Linfield capitalized again in the second, this time on an RBI triple from Tim Wilson followed by an RBI single by Jordan Harlow.
 The two plays bolstered the Wildcats’ lead and made the score 4-1.

 The offensive push proved to be enough to propel Larson into a groove, as the right-hander retired the side in order in the third and went on to throw six consecutive scoreless innings.

 A double from Wilson in the fifth set the stage for Linfield’s fifth run of the day, as the second baseman came around to score on a fielder’s choice and a wild pitch.

 The ‘Cats blew the game open in the sixth, scoring six runs to ensure an insurmountable lead.
 McClellan led off the inning with a base hit, and a throwing error by Lutes’ pitcher Nathan Eisenhauer allowed the first run of the inning to score.
 Three straight subsequent singles, a walk, and a double play fielder’s choice groundout plated the rest of the runs for the ‘Cats, and drove the score to 11-1.

 Larson pitched seven innings on the day, allowing one run on six hits and one walk while recording six strikeouts on the way to earning his fifth win of the year.

 Spencer Crepeaux threw the final two innings to close out the victory for the Wildcats.